 I have a love-hate relationship with modern art.
-70% of the reason I go to modern art museum is to enjoy the art, and 30% is to laugh at the kinds of people who go there.
-It's the thing with pretentiousness.
+70% of the reason I go to modern art museums is to enjoy the art, and 30% is to laugh at the kinds of people who go there.
+It's that thing with pretentiousness.
 Sometimes you look at paintings and think "I could do that."
 Sometimes you see someone rolling around on the floor in a black sack.

-But sometimes you're standing in front of a Van Gogh looking at the swirling brushstrokes that were painted 200 hundred years ago, and everything just kind of slows and you have to stop and appreciate it.
+But sometimes you're standing in front of a real-life van Gogh looking at the swirling brushstrokes that were painted 200 hundred years ago, and everything just kind of slows and you have to stop and appreciate it.

 My cousin really liked the video game exhibit.
 It was huge; a long hallway with floor-to-ceiling white walls that served as the screen.
 The game was designed in the style of Super Mario Brothers, but as a critique of the Communist regime.